A minimum of a lower second-class UK Bachelor’s degree or an overseas qualification of an equivalent standard in a related subject.

 We train teachers in a dynamic, relevant way using current affairs, controversial issues and community action - a pedagogy which can be successfully applied to the range of subjects graduates can go on to teach.

-Our course is led by an OFSTED outstanding-rated Citizenship teacher and we partner with some of the very best schools for Citizenship in the country, with many mentors previous alumni of the Citizenship PGCE.
+Our course is led by an experienced and innovative Citizenship teacher and we partner with some of the very best schools for Citizenship in the country.
+Many of our mentors are alumni of the programme.

-Our partner schools guarantee at least 50% of students’ teaching timetables is Citizenship and GCSE Citizenship Studies features in one or both placement schools.
+Placement schools guarantee at least 50% of students\' teaching timetables is Citizenship and GCSE Citizenship Studies features in one or both placement schools.
 Most students will also gain experience of teaching at A-level.

 Fees and funding